energysistem/manuals/39180-Stick Dark/en/10-voice_recording.md

 Doing so will bring you to the recordings playback screen, where only the WAV files inside the memory are available.
 Select the file you want to hear using PREVIOUS/NEXT and press PLAY to begin the playback.
 To exit the RECORD mode, hold the MENU button.

-While the playback is paused on the record playback screen, you can access the “Browser” submenu by pressing MENU.
+While the playback is paused on the record playback screen, you can access the "Browser" submenu by pressing MENU.
 Browse through the different options with the PREVIOUS/NEXT buttons and select one by pressing the PLAY button.

 1. "Browser": It shows the recordings inside the built-in memory.
 Use the PREVIOUS/NEXT buttons to find the song you want to play and press PLAY to select it.
 Press PLAY to enter folders and MENU to go back.